Scotland's former leader has been arrested by police investigating the ruling party

 Scottish police have been investigating how 600,000 pounds ($745,000) designated for a Scottish independence campaign was spent.

-Party treasurer Colin Beattie and former chief executive Peter Murrell were arrested previously and questioned as part of the investigation.
+Two former SNP officials, Colin Beattie, who was treasurer, and Peter Murrell, who was chief executive, were previously arrested and questioned as part of the investigation.
 Neither has been charged.

 Murrell is Sturgeon's husband, and police searched the couple's home in Glasgow after his arrest in April.